Suggest a Songfact / Artistfact

 Written by James Hetfield, Lars Ulrich, and Kirk Hammett, this song was a new style for Metallica.
-They wanted to try a song with a heavy verse and a soft chorus, something rarely heard in Hard Rock/Metal. (thanks, Richard - South, England)
+They wanted to try a song with a heavy verse and a soft chorus, something rarely heard in hard rock or metal.

 A sequel to this song was released on Metallica's 1997 album Reload.
 It was titled "The Unforgiven II."